 Savannah Brooks is a literary agent with the Jennifer De Chiara Literary Agency.

-Savannah joined the Jennifer De Chiara team in 2018, after interning for a year and a half.
-She’s an MFA candidate at Hamline University focusing in creative nonfiction as well as an editor at Red Bird Chapbooks, a teaching artist at the Loft Literary Center, and a reader for multiple literary magazines.
-Her own creative work has been publishing in Hobart, Lime Hawk, and Every Writer’s Resource, among others.
-When not immersed in the world of words, she can be found on her bike, at a dive bar, or lounging at one of Minnesota’s 10,000 lakes.
-She lives in the most beautiful literary capital: Saint Paul.
+Savannah joined the Jennifer De Chiara team in 2018 as an associate agent after interning for a year and a half.
+She earned her MFA, focused in creative nonfiction, from Hamline University and her BS in marketing management from Virginia Tech.
+As well as agenting, she works as a teaching artist at the Loft Literary Center and is a reader for multiple literary magazines.
+Her own creative work has been publishing in Barely South Review, Hobart, Lime Hawk, and Every Writer’s Resource, among others.
+When not immersed in the world of words, she can be found on her motorcycle, at her MMA gym, or lounging at one of Minnesota’s 10,000 lakes.

-“For fiction, I’m interested in contemporary and literary fiction — novels/stories that are relevant to culture and focus on themes and issues that impact our daily lives.
-I would love to hear more from marginalized voices, regardless of whether or not marginalization is a central theme.
-Main players I follow: Lesley Nneka Arimah, Celeste Ng, Anthony Doerr, and Jesmyn Ward.
+“For adult fiction, I’m interested in contemporary/literary novels that are relevant to culture and focus on themes and issues that impact our daily lives.
+I love a meaty cast and am drawn in by the fine line between humor and depth (think Liane Moriarty’s Nine Perfect Strangers).
+I would love to hear more from marginalized voices, regardless of whether or not marginalization is a central theme.”

 “I’d love to bring more topic-driven nonfiction into this world—think Mary Roach, Leslie Jamison, Michelle McNamara, Malcolm Gladwell, and Bill Bryson—anything that keeps my curious mind engaged and wanting more.
 I’m not currently looking for memoir.”